 More information on each stage of the academic recruitment and appointment processes is below.

 The issues and processes to be followed from approval through recruitment and appointment are laid out in the Divisional Guidelines on the approval procedures for Associate Professorships.
-Central University publishes the Guidelines to the Joint Appointment Procedure.
+Central University publishes the Guidance on Recruitment of Associate Professors.